gretard/sonar-sql-plugin/README.md

 `sonar.lang.patterns.plsqlopen=na`

 ## Using command line tools
-With the plugin - there is additional cli tool available (they are not required for sonar execution):
+With the plugin - there is additional cli tool available (it does not require sonar execution):

- - **rulesHelper.jar** - command line helper tool for writing custom sql rules
+ - **rulesHelper.jar** - command line helper tool for working with plugin and custom sql rules

 ### rulesHelper